 Because it’s New England, our growing season is short and our produce selection is more limited than other regions.
 We simply don’t have the climate for some of the more exotic fruits and vegetables.
 But it’s always so fun to see what the vendors have on offer and what changes through the season.
 Zucchini seems to grow really well in this climate.
 It’s been available since mid-July and it’s still going strong, so I pick up a few every time I go.
 I’ve had zero luck growing it myself, and it’s such an inexpensive, versatile ingredient.
 We eat a lot of it every summer, but my kids generally don’t like it unless it’s baked into something.
 There is just something about baked goods with zucchini that appeal to everyone.

-Chocolate Zucchini Bundt Cake - Low Carb and Gluten-Free
+Best Low Carb Chocolate Zucchini Bundt Cake

 - 2 cups finely grated zucchini (8 ounces)

 - 2 cups almond flour

 - 1/2 cup cocoa powder

 - 1/3 cup Coconut flour

 - 1/2 cup butter or coconut oil, melted